 - 2 different types of shape clues (simple and advanced).

 Once you purchase, you can download the posters and bingo games right away.
 Then print them, laminate if you like, and you are ready to go.

 Keep it fun when you teach shapes—I’ll help you keep it easy >> 2D Shape Bingo and Poster Pack

-Subscribe to our newsletter to receive regular teaching tips and updates & get instant access to the free 2D shape dominoes PDF:
+Subscribe to our newsletter to receive regular teaching tips and updates & get instant access to the free math games and activities PDF: